Back To TOP

 • Medicated shampoos:

-• Look for shampoos plant-based to avoid possible allergens.
+• Look for plant-based shampoos to avoid potential allergens.

 • Topical sprays or mousse: